AgyLuczak/GIANDS-the-building-company/readme.md

 - 'About us' section.
 Placed on the top of the Home Page to explain the purpose of the business and its location.
 It provides  a short summary of the services it offers.
 The background colour is light grey and the text is dark grey making the section easy to read.

 - Carousel showing three completed projects placed in a central position below the 'About Us' section.
 It shows examples of services provided by the company.
+It's responsive and takes the whole width of a screen on smaller devices.
 The movement of the carousel is initiated by users by clicking on the indicators.

+- Customer's feedback section with the reviews of former clients.
+I've used placeholders for now with made-up quotes from two celebrities.
+Once I get authentic reviews, this will be changed.
+The background color is light purple and the text is dark grey making the text easy to read.
+The quotes are positioned next to each other on larger screens and stacked upon each other on smaller ones.